Tag Archives: Big Muddy

 Marshall Family Cemetery

-Reid Dickie Halfway up the side of wind-swept Big Muddy Valley in extreme southern Saskatchewan sits the Marshall family cemetery.
+Halfway up the side of wind-swept Big Muddy Valley in extreme southern Saskatchewan sits the Marshall family cemetery.
 Forty-one people, all related to James Marshall, are buried there.
-He was a member of the North West Mounted Police … Continue reading
+He was a member of the North West Mounted Police and, later, one of the first large ranchers in the Big Muddy district.
+The view from the cemetery is marvellous as the valley stretches for miles in both directions.
+Join me there on video.

 Filed under Day Tripping, Local History, Pioneers, Saskatchewan